Ep. #793 - Passion, Pioneers, and AI

 Matt DeCoursey 51:09

 Just one 800 startups is that even enough numbers?
 I don’t know.
 And it’ll just be like, Hey, man, quit whining and get back to work.
 You know, that’s maybe that’ll be it.
 And, you know, I mean, really, in the end, and I think the last thing I wanted to bring up is, you know, I appreciate the fact that your say, hey, reach out, contact me.
-Knowledge isn’t something that is meant to be hung on to.
-In fact, it’s toxic.
+Knowledge isn’t something that is meant to be hung on to, in fact, it’s toxic.
 If you don’t let it pass through, you’re gonna give it to others.
 What’s easier climbing the mountain yourself or asking those on top to pull you up?
-And with that, every entrepreneur I know, and you know, you and I are of similar age.
-And there are people that have helped you along the way.
+And with that, every entrepreneur I know, and you know, you and I are similar age.
+And there’s people that have helped you along the way.
 And I feel like I need to help others along the way.
 I do it all the time.
 Like, reach out to me.
-You can email me email@example.com.
+You can email me firstname.lastname@example.org.
 Like, I’m super accessible and love the conversation because you got to Well, you got to pass that torch, that might be it.
 That might just be the right place.
 It works everywhere.
 So with that, we’ll pass the torch along to another day.
 See you, Brian.